 Hampton Township Ruins

-Entrance to Hampton is included in the Burra Heritage Passport available from the Burra and Goyder Visitor Information Centre, 2 Market Square, Burra.
-Access is available with your Passport key during daylight hours.
+Entry to Hampton Town Ruins is included in the Burra Heritage Passport, available at the Burra and Goyder Visitor Information Centre, 2 Market Square, Burra.